 YesPlay: Local favorite since 2015 with R1 minimum deposits

-Since 2015, YesPlay has operated as a South African-focused gambling destination, earning a reputation as a local favorite.
-The platform operates under SA Sportsbook (Pty) Ltd and holds a license from the Western Cape Gambling and Racing Board.
+Since 2015, YesPlay has been running as a gambling site aimed at South Africans, and it’s become a pretty popular pick around here.
+It’s run by a company called SA Sportsbook (Pty) Ltd and has a license from the Western Cape Gambling and Racing Board.

 Betfred: Global brand with R10 minimum deposits